 Sonia Gandhi is probably the most enigmatic public personality today.
-Though she had been associated with the most visible political family of the country for more than 45 years now and had been at the helm of the oldest and largest political party for more than 15 years, but not much is known about her.
+Though she had been associated with the most visible political family of the country for more than 45 years now.
+And had been at the helm of the oldest and largest political party for more than 15 years, but not much is known about her.
 You only know what she chooses to let you know.
-An air of secrecy is maintained around her to the extent that she was out of India for 3 weeks for medical treatment and not a word about was spoken by any one including the media.
+An air of secrecy is maintained around her to the extent that she was out of India for 3 weeks for medical treatment and not a word about was spoken by anyone including the media.

-Rani Singh is a BBC journalist, I assume she is of Indian origin but do not think she has ever lived in the country, she seems fairly disconnected from it.
+Rani Singh is a BBC journalist.
+I assume she is of Indian origin but do not think she has ever lived in the country.
+She seems fairly disconnected from it.
 She writes a complete biography without meeting the subject of her biography.
-She actually did not even meet her children or people in her closed circle who are said to be bit more accessible.
-Now here is what I think she has done: She collected all possible information about Sonia Gandhi that in the public domain.
-She went through all the interviews she has ever given in any kind of media, any pictures that were ever clicked of her and possibly sat through couple of her public meetings.
+And she actually did not even meet her children or people in her close circle who are said to be a bit more accessible.
+Now here is what I think she has done.
+She collected all possible information about Sonia Gandhi that is in the public domain.
+She went through all the interviews she has ever given in any kind of media.
+Any pictures that were ever clicked of her and possibly sat through a couple of her public meetings.

-Intial part of this chronologically written book, talks about a fairy tale style romance between Sonia and Rajiv.
-There is romance in Cambridge with her drop dead looks and christmatic Rajiv, with a dramatic one-year of separation that her father forced on them, and her landing in a completely new land to marry him.
-Her intial years included adapting to the new land, learning about the culture and managing the power-centered house for her mother-in-law.
-Till this point the book is interestingly written.
-After that a lot of focus has been given to the three tragic deaths in the family.
+The initial part of this chronologically written book talks about a fairy tale style romance between Sonia and Rajiv.
+There is romance in Cambridge with her drop-dead looks and charismatic Rajiv, with a dramatic one-year of separation that her father forced on them.
+And her landing in a completely new land to marry him.
+Her initial years included adapting to the new land.
+Learning about the culture and managing the power-centered house for her mother-in-law.
+Till this point, the book is interestingly written.
+After that, a lot of focus has been given to the three tragic deaths in the family.
 Each death has been described so much in detail that you feel as if her life has been nothing but managing herself and her family during these tragic moments.

-This is not an authorized biography thankfully and I think Sonia Gandhi deserves a much better treatment and analysis for what she stands for today.
-Like her or not, in the present political scenario in the country there is no way you can ignore her.
+This is not an authorized biography thankfully.
+And I think Sonia Gandhi deserves a much better treatment and analysis for what she stands for today.
+Like her or not, in the present political scenario in the country, there is no way you can ignore her.
 You have to give it to her for transforming herself into a leader of strength from being an ordinary girl in Italy or later a domesticated woman in India.
-No doubt she had the advantage of being a close silent observer with two influencial prime ministers of the country, but then she was not really prepared for this.
+No doubt she had the advantage of being a close silent observer with two influential prime ministers of the country.
+But then she was not really prepared for this.
 There is also a play of destiny in her life that decides the course for her every now and then.